casangi/casadocs/docs/tasks/task_uvcontsub.rst

    can be written into the MODEL column of the output MS, using the parameter *writemodel*.
 When selection parameters (field, spw, scan, etc.) are used, the output MS includes only the data selected via those selection parameters.
-Note that uvcontsub2021 takes as input the DATA column by default unless the user sets a different value for *datacolumn*.
+Note that uvcontsub takes as input the DATA column by default unless the user sets a different value for *datacolumn*.
 This behavior is different from older uvcontsub tasks where the CORRECTED data column is taken as input if available, otherwise falling back to DATA.

    The fitting method and polynomial order are chosen via the parameters *fitmethod* and *fitorder*.
 It is also possible to use